featured image

 Intermediate 28 minutes

-In Part 1, we did the heavy lifting of calibrating our analog front-end.
-We calculated the “magic number” (our calibration factor kk) that converts voltage-seconds into liters.
+In Part 1, we did the heavy lifting of calibrating our analog front-end — calculating the “magic number” (our calibration factor kk) that converts voltage-seconds into liters.

-A medical device needs to be deterministic.
-You don’t want the device integrating background noise while the user is trying to navigate a menu.
+A medical device needs to be predictable.
+You don’t want the firmware integrating background noise while the user is navigating a menu.

-I structured the loop() as a basic state machine.
-The system sits in a blocking menu function until a mode is selected, then hands off control to the specific measurement logic.
+I structured loop() as a basic state machine.
+The system blocks in a menu function until the user selects a mode, then routes control to the appropriate measurement handler:

 void loop() {